-The Group's Diversity and Inclusion Policy
+Diversity and Inclusion Policy

 The Group's Diversity and Inclusion Policy is available from the Group's website.
 The Policy includes requirements for the Board to establish measurable objectives for achieving diversity, including between genders, and to annually assess both those objectives and the Group's progress in achieving them.
-The Group's commitment to diversity and inclusion is supported by its Diversity and Inclusion Expectations which apply to all of the Group's employees regardless of the contracts or projects on which they are working.
+The Group's commitment to diversity and inclusion is supported by its Diversity and Inclusion expectations, which apply to all of the Group's people regardless of the contracts or projects on which they are working.

-The Diversity and Inclusion Expectations are that:
+The Diversity and Inclusion expectations are that:

-- the Group's diverse and inclusive workplace is representative of the countries and communities in which it operates; - the Group's recruitment and promotion practices are transparent, consistent and fair; - the Group is committed to equal access to, and equivalent remuneration parameters for, roles of comparable value at all levels; - the Group promotes flexible work practices to support the needs and responsibilities of its employees; - all Group employees are accountable and engaged to create an inclusive work environment where individual difference is understood, respected and fully valued; and - the Group is a diversity and inclusion leader in its industry and the communities in which it operates.
+- the Group's diverse and inclusive workplace is representative of the countries and communities in which it operates; - the Group's recruitment and promotion practices are transparent, consistent and fair; - the Group is committed to equal access to, and equivalent remuneration parameters for, roles of comparable value at all levels; - the Group promotes flexible work practices to support the needs and responsibilities of its people; - all Group people are accountable and engaged to create an inclusive work environment where individual difference is understood, respected and fully valued; and - the Group is a diversity and inclusion leader in its industry and the communities in which it operates.

 The Diversity and Inclusion Expectations provide the framework for the Group's goal of developing and maintaining a diverse and inclusive workplace, and the implementation of all diversity-related initiatives and guidelines.
-Senior executives are responsible for monitoring the effectiveness of the Diversity and Inclusion Expectations and for providing visible leadership with respect to the Diversity and Inclusion Policy.
+Senior executives are responsible for monitoring the effectiveness of the Diversity and Inclusion expectations and for providing visible leadership with respect to the Diversity and Inclusion Policy.

 The Group complies with all mandatory diversity reporting requirements.
 In accordance with the Australian Workplace Gender Equality Act 2012, relevant entities within the Group have submitted Workplace Gender Equality Reports for the Reporting Period.
-Those reports are available on the Group's website.

-Information regarding the Group's diversity-related activities is set out on page 22 of the Annual Report.
+Those reports are available from the Corporate Governance page in the Investor Relations section of the Group website (www.worley.com).
+Information regarding the Group's diversity-related activities is set out on page 23 of the Annual Report.

-The Group's measurable objectives and current gender profile
+Measurable objectives and current gender profile

-The Group's measurable objectives for increasing gender diversity are set out in the following table, along with the Group's progress in achieving those objectives during the Reporting Period, as at 30 June 2018.
+The Group's measurable objectives for increasing gender diversity are set out in the following table, along with the Group's progress in achieving those objectives during the Reporting Period, as at 30 June 2019.